-5 Steps to Take if an Addict Refuses Detox
+5 Steps to Take If Someone Refuses Detox

-Have you taken all the steps to ensure your loved one will seek the help they need and they still haven’t done so?
-It can be a devastating thing when you work up the courage to ask someone you care about to seek detox treatment and they refuse, but there are a number of steps you can take after they initially turn you down in order to change their mind.
-Here is how to help an addict get the appropriate treatment.
+Have you taken all the steps to ensure your loved one will seek the help they need—and they still said no?
+It can feel devastating when you work up the courage to ask someone you care about to seek detox treatment and they refuse.

 Step One: Find a Treatment Program